D01110788/TwiitterWikidata/README.md

 1. Install visual studio code
 2. Create the directory structure C://CC on the machine
 3. Assuming the use has a git account and gitbash installed (if working on windows) clone the project by running 'git clone https://github.com/D01110788/TwiitterWikidata.git'
-4. From the command prompt within Visual Studio Code, run 'pip install tweepy' to install 'tweepy' that required to stream live twitter data.
+4. From the command prompt within Visual Studio Code, run 'pip install tweepy' to install 'tweepy' that is required to stream live twitter data.
-5. Create a twitter account then open the website http://apps.twitter.com and create a developer app.
+5. Create a twitter account, then open the website http://apps.twitter.com and create a developer app.
 6. The consumer keys and tokens are found within the application details page located located at https://dev.twitter.com/apps (found within the "OAuth settings")
 7. Add the account specific details for consumer key and secret within the file ssstreaming.py of this project replacing the ****** value key and token with those obtained from twitter app.